Adrianjewell91/telnyx/README.md

 ## How to Run

 1. In terminal, run
 `git clone https://github.com/Adrianjewell91/telnyx.git`.
-Remember to navigate into the directory before moving forward.
+Remember to navigate into the directory before continuing with the instructions.

 2. Run `npm install` to install dependencies.

 3. Run `npm start` (runs both the stubbed Restful server and the frontend.)

+4. `npm test` to run the tests.

 If the app doesn't do it automatically, navigate to http://localhost:9000 in the browser.